Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Introduction

 Here, we propose a description of mechanical rigidity in general discrete systems based on the susceptibility to external perturbations.
 By considering the elastic responses of both the discrete components and their underlying degrees of freedom to their respective conjugate external forces, we derive a generalization of the Maxwell-Calladine index theorem that naturally incorporates energetic properties.
 Under this framework, we show that the collective modes of the original Maxwell-Calladine picture -- linear zero modes (LZMs) and states of self-stress (SSSs) -- are each related to specific types of external perturbations, which we call linear zero-extension forces (LZEFs) and zero-displacement tensions (ZDTs).
+Combining this formalism with classic results from group representation theory, we explore how different aspects of a material's symmetry can dictate the relationship between these different types of modes.
 Using simple examples, we then demonstrate how this relationship may be exploited to design metamaterials with specific responses to external perturbations, focusing on materials where local energy costs break or preserve symmetries in the geometry.